kvnkuo/emacs_envs/README.md

     (package-initialize)

 ## General customization
 The following customizations can be appended to the init.el one by one.

-hide menu bar
+Hide menu bar

     ;; hide menu bar
     (menu-bar-mode -1)

 No backup files

     ;; Prevent Emacs from making backup files
     (setq make-backup-files nil)

+Change key binding of set-mark-command to ESC-SPC(from C-SPC)

+    ;; change binding of C-SPC 'set-mark-command
+    (global-set-key (kbd "M-SPC") 'set-mark-command)

 ## yaml-mode
 To install yaml-mode